All news

 Staying in the zone

-Oliver Heer is a very strong advocate for mental coaching and has a great working relationship with Austrian Professor Dr. Wolfgang Jenewein.
-His clients include a top female Slalom skier, one of the world’s very top downhill racers, renowned German big wave surfer Sebastian Steudtner and a top Spanish La Liga football coach.
+Oliver Heer is a very strong advocate for mental coaching and has a great working relationship with German Professor Dr. Wolfgang Jenewein.
+His clients include a top female Slalom skier Katharina Liensberger of Austria and also with Norway's Aleksander Aamotd Kilde, top Downhill and Super G racer and renowned German big wave surfer Sebastian Steudtner as well as a top Spanish La Liga football coach Hansi Flick.
 He worked with Switzerland’s past America’s Cup winners Alinghi.

 He explains, “When you work with a coach of a football team, you have different topics.
 We talk about how to motivate the players, how to make sure that they're collaborating and not conflicting with each other, so it's more about the team.
 When you work with individual athletes, it's pretty similar.
 But the topics are a bit different, the challenges are a bit different.
 So for Sebastian Steudtner, for example, it's the wave, it's the moment, it's the anxiety, it's that.
 And for Oliver, it's more of this long-term ‘staying in the zone.
 But still there are some similar concepts that I work with.”